LongCTygo/sot-piston-puzzle/README.md

 The seed is a 24-bit unsigned integer (0 - 2^23 - 1).
 Out of the 24 bits, only 23 are used, the first (left-most) bit is ignored.
 The seed can be either stored as just an integer, or a 6-characters hexadecimal seed.
 **For example:**

-03BB34 in hex

-244532 in decimal
+The seed 244532 in binary is:

-In binary, they should look like this

     0000 0011 1011 1011 0011 0100